Ideas For Your Farmers Market Booth Or Vegetable Stand

 In our early days at the farmers market, we used a combination of old card tables and plywood on top of stacked cinderblocks to create our stand.
 And, in our first week, we actually used some old but clean sheets-turned-table cloths to cover them up.
-In fact, they didn't look bad at all.
+And they didn't look bad at all.
 Eventually, though, we spent some of our earnings on good ol' red-checkered cloths, not to mention better tables.

 Pick A Cloth, Any Cloth, For Your Farmers Market Table

-You can't go wrong with the good ol' red and white, country-style checkered table cloth.
 Or if you are really keeping to a tight budget and have an old but pretty flat sheet around, maybe with a floral print, that will do as well.
 I think it partly depends on what the sellers around you are using.
 Some farmers markets are more ... shall we say, formal and "foofy" than others.
 In that case, I'd opt for a regular table cloth rather than a sheet.

 Craft Your Vegetables for Market

 This was a big selling point for us, particularly when it came to garlic, onions and spicy peppers.
 In addition to selling singles, to be purchased by the piece or the pound (or part of a pound), we made braids of onions and garlic and "ristras" from the peppers.

 We'd create varied lengths and quantities, to give the customers more choice (especially the early birds) and even sometimes mixed the varieties, combining yellow, white and purple onions, for example, in one braid.

 We also made some wreaths out of these vegetables.
 Though that took more time and effort and the results were priced higher than the braid and ristras, we always sold out.